Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 ## Troubleshooting

 In the event of a deployment failure, it is important to recognize that resource constraints are a common underlying cause.
-For further insights and guidance, please refer to the dedicated sections below for detailed information on resource-related issues.
+For further insights and guidance.
 Additionally, you can find more comprehensive troubleshooting advice in the [Helm Troubleshooting section](./README.md#Troubleshooting)

 ### Lack Of Resources